Instability of a Kerr-type naked singularity due to light and matter accretion and its shadow: Accretion into the naked singularity

 which is valid for $1.14849 \ge \frac{m}{m_0}$.
 The evolution of the rotation parameter can be seen in Fig. (\ref{fig:accpro2}).
 It is interesting to observe that the particles coming from a prograde orbit slow down the rotation.
 The final rotation parameter value of this process is $\alpha=1.08866$.
 After that value, the volution is governed by the solution of the second interval.

 To sum up, a Kerr-type naked singularity with an initial mass $m_0$ and an initial rotation parameter $\alpha_0=1.5$ is slowed down by all falling particles.
+For the retrograde particles, this is easy to understand.
+Yet, for the prograde particles, it is not: each orbiting particle brings its angular momentum and energy; if the prograde orbit has a higher energy contribution than its angular momentum contribution, then the dimensionless spin is still reduced.
 This slowing down process continues until $\alpha=\sqrt{\frac{32}{27}}$.
-Below $\alpha=\sqrt{\frac{32}{27}}$, the particles from the prograde orbit start to spin the singularity up while the particles from the retrograde orbit continue to slow it down.
+Below $\alpha=\sqrt{\frac{32}{27}}$, the particles from the prograde orbit start to spin the singularity up while the particles from the retrograde orbit continue to slow it down as can be seen in Fig. (\ref{fig:a105both}) and Fig. (\ref{fig:a150both}).
+Due to the larger capture cross-section of the retrograde orbits, in the end, they win over the prograde ones and slow the spin further down until the event horizon appears.